Volunteering at CAP

-- Community Education & Health Fairs – Provide education activities in local schools, community and faith-based organizations to teach the importance of healthy relationships; represent DVS at community-wide tabling events promoting services and answering questions about domestic abuse and our services
+- Community Education & Health Fairs – Provide education activities in local schools and community-based organizations to teach the importance of healthy relationships; represent DVS at community-wide tabling events promoting services and answering questions about domestic abuse and our services

 For more information or to schedule an interview, contact the Community Outreach & Volunteer Coordinator at 717-299-9677 ext.
 3105 or email.

 Poverty Simulations are a series of role-playing scenarios that give participants the opportunity to learn about the realities of poverty and its impact on society as a whole.
 Participants adopt a new persona and family profile for the purpose of the exercise.